Jeansidharta/zmig/README.md

 ```

 If `checkHash` is set to true, the `applyMigrations` function will error if any
-previously applied migration has a differenty hash from its current
+previously applied migration has a different MD5 hash from its current
 correspondent migration file.
 If `checkName` is true, it will also error if
 there is a name mismatch.
 This is useful if you want to make sure no migration
 has been modified since it's been applied.
 Should probably be turned off for